Disorder-Free Localization and Fragmentation in a Non-Abelian Lattice Gauge Theory: Exact diagonalization methods

 \section{Exact diagonalization methods}

-All the numerical simulations presented in this work are obtained using an Exact Diagonalization (ED) code \cite{Cataldi2024} that exploits all the main symmetries of the model.
-For instance, on each lattice link, we can resolve the $\mathbb{Z}_{2}$ symmetry of \cref{eq_link_symmetry} resulting from the previously discussed dressed-site formalism \cite{Cataldi2024SimulatingSUYangMills, Calajo2024DigitalQuantumSimulation, Calajo2025QuantumManybodyScarring}.
-Furthermore, we select the zero baryon number density sector where $\hat{N}_{b}=\hat{p}_{1}+2\hat{p}_{2}=0$.
-Ultimately, thanks to the Gauss Law, we can access each superselection sector $\qty{b^{\kappa}_{n}}=\qty[b^{\kappa}_{1}\dots b^{\kappa}_{N}]$ independently and recover the local expectation values by averaging over the sectors as done in \cref{eq_average_sector}.
-This is impossible when measuring the entanglement entropy discussed in \cref{fig_entropy}, as this quantity is not extensive in the sectors.
-A correct evaluation of the entropy requires simulating the initial state as a superposition of different superselection sectors, whose Hilbert space grows exponentially as $\sim 13^{N}$.
-This prevents enlarging the system size and performing finite-size scaling via ED.
+All numerical simulations presented in this work are performed using an Exact Diagonalization code \cite{Cataldi2026EdlgtExactDiagonalization, Cataldi2026DataCodeDisorderFree} that exploits the model's main symmetries.
+Specifically, the Hamiltonian in Eq.(1) under PBC has the following symmetries: $\mathbb{Z}_{2}$-link symmetries (related to \cref{eq_link_symmetry} and resulting from the previously discussed dressed-site formalism \cite{Cataldi2024Simulating2+1DSU2, Calajo2024DigitalQuantumSimulation, Calajo2025QuantumManybodyScarring}), which we resolve everywhere to satisfy SU(2) Gauss law; particle-number conservation, which we resolve by selecting the half-filling sector, corresponding to zero-baryon number density $\hat{N}_{b}\!=\!\hat{p}_{1}\!+\!2\hat{p}_{2}\!=\!0$; the momentum-symmetry, which we do not resolve as the initial SS and GI states in Eqs.(3) and (4) do not belong to a single sector; the spatial inversion symmetry, which maps each site $\site$ to its inverted partner $\site^{\prime}\!=\!(2\site[0]\!-\!\site)\!\!\mod\!N$ (site-centered) or $\site^{\prime}\!=\!(2\site[0]\!+\!1\!-\!\site)\!\!\mod \!N$.
+If left unresolved, this invariance introduces degeneracy between positive-$k$ and negative-$k$ momentum states.
+However, since our initial states belong to the $+1$ sector of the inversion parity, projecting the Hamiltonian onto this sector guarantees no degeneracy in the spectrum and allows us to compute the DE average using \cref{eq_nondegenerate_DE}.
+Ultimately, thanks to the Gauss Law, we can independently access each superselection sector $\qty{b^{\kappa}_{n}}=\qty[b^{\kappa}_{1}\dots b^{\kappa}_{N}]$ and recover the expectation values of the observables in Eq.(8) by averaging over the sectors as done in \cref{eq_average_sector}.
+This is impossible when measuring the entanglement entropy discussed in FIG.4, since this quantity is not extensive across sectors.
+A correct evaluation of the entropy requires simulating the initial state as a superposition over different superselection sectors, whose Hilbert space grows exponentially, $\sim 13^{N}$.
+This prevents the system size from increasing and the finite-size scaling analysis from being performed via ED \cite{Cataldi2026EdlgtExactDiagonalization}.